zalando/zalando-howto-open-source/README.md

     - [Project Workflow](#project-workflow)
         - [Before You Start Coding](#before-you-start-coding)
         - [Our Main Org Page: For the "Truly Open Source"](#our-main-org-page-for-the-truly-open-source)
-       - Open-Source, But Not "Truly Open Source"(#if-your-project-is-not-useful-beyond-zalando-yet)
+       - Open-Source, But Not "Truly Open Source"(#open-source-but-not-truly-open-source)
+       - Using GitHub Enterprise (GHE)
   - [How to Open-Source](#our-open-source-first-principles)
     - Create a Useful README
       - Do